HaxeFoundation/haxe-debian/extra/haxelib_src/www/documentation-files/creating-a-haxelib-package.md

 * version: The version string of the library.
 This is detailed in [Versioning](#versioning).
 * classPath: The path string to the source files.
 * releasenote: The release notes of the current version.
 * contributors: An array of user names which identify contributors to the library that are allowed to upload to haxelib.
+The first user will be defined as the owner, who is the only one that can change description, url, license, contributors, and ownership (by changing who come first in contributors).
-* dependencies: An object describing the dependencies of the library.
-This is detailed in [Dependencies](haxelib-json-dependencies.md).
+* dependencies (optional): An object describing the dependencies of the library.
+This is detailed in [Dependencies](#dependencies).
+* main (optional): A class to run on `haxelib run libraryname` command.
+Relative to library root.
+E.g. to run `tools/Main.hx` the value should be `tools.Main`.
+Default value since Haxe 4: `Run`

 The following JSON is a simple example of a haxelib.json: